 Mr Patterson has served as a director of a number of public companies across a range of industries.
-He was formerly the non-executive chairman of Sonic Healthcare Limited for 11 years, during which time the company's market capitalisation increased from \$20 million to \$4 billion.
-Mr Patterson also served as the non-executive chairman of Silex Systems Limited.
+He was formerly the non-executive chairman of Sonic Healthcare Limited for 11 years, during which time the company's market capitalisation increased from \$20 million to \$4 billion, and Silex Systems Limited.